Jonathon Green: Career

-Green's published books have primarily focussed on sixties counterculture.
+Several of Green's published books have focussed on sixties counterculture.
 After publishing All Dressed Up: The Sixties and the Counterculture (1998) he was taken to court for libel by both former Beatle George Harrison and artist Caroline Coon, and the book was withdrawn for 12 months.
 In June 2000, Coon received damages of £40,000, plus £33,000 costs, from publisher Random House, and received an official apology from Green for making false claims.

 The book was later republished with the libellous passages removed.

 Authority on slang

 The single-volume Chambers Slang Dictionary (Chambers Harrap) was first published in 1998; a second edition appeared in October 2008.

-Green's most substantial work in this field is Green's Dictionary of Slang: a three-volume slang work which traces, via examples and citations drawn from the last five centuries, the history of the slang vocabulary from the earliest use of every term.
+Green's most substantial work in this field is Green's Dictionary of Slang: a three-volume slang work which traces the history of English slang vocabulary over the last five centuries, with citations to printed works going back to the 1500s.
+Written over seventeen years beginning in 1993, the print edition was published in 2010; an online edition went live in 2016.
 It was awarded the 2012 Dartmouth Medal, an annual award from the Reference and User Services Association recognising the most outstanding reference work of the year.